 Machine Learning methods for autonomous adaptation of Human-Machine Interaction to the unique needs and preferences of users over time

-Co-advised by professors Maja Matarić and Fei Sha, I am dually trained in the fields of Machine Learning and Artificial Intelligence as well as Human-Computer Interaction and Human-Machine Interaction.
+Co-advised by professors Maja Matarić and Fei Sha, I was dually trained in the fields of Machine Learning and Artificial Intelligence as well as Human-Computer Interaction and Human-Machine Interaction.

-I am deeply connected to issues surrounding neurodiversity and disability rights, so much of my work focuses on applications to differentiated education and personalized health care.
-I've been honored by the 2018 Viterbi Undergraduate Research Mentoring Award and The Order of Areté at USC for my mentoring and K-12 STEM outreach activities.
+I am deeply connected to issues surrounding neurodiversity and disability rights, so much of my work has focused on applications to differentiated education and personalized health care.
+At USC, I was honored by the 2018 Viterbi Undergraduate Research Mentoring Award and The Order of Areté for mentoring and K-12 STEM outreach activities.

 Socially Assistive Robotics (SAR) has potential to supplement expensive and often inaccessible therapy for children affected with Autism Spectrum Disorder (ASD).
 As part of this multi-university NSF Expedition in Computing, we are deploying SAR systems in the family homes of children with ASD for 30 day interventions.
 The intervention focuses on sequencing and ordering, turn taking, and emotion recognition skills, adapting its instruction to each individual child over time and socially engaging them in learning through play.